 Day one.
 Head Straight to the Monserrate Palace (bus 435) and also spend there some quality time in the gorgeous park.
 After that visit the Seteais Palace, or skip it, and take your time exploring the Regaleira Estate.
 Come back to the Historic Center and pay a visit to the National Palace.

 Day two.
 Head straight to the Moorish Castle with the bus 434 and explore the Pena Palace and Park afterwards.
 If you are driving, head straight to Cabo de Roca.
 If you are using public transportation, come back to the train station and take the bus 403 to Cabo de Roca.

-No matter what route you choose, take it slow!
-And if you find a spot in Sintra that you especially like, allow yourself to spend a bit more time there.
-I have fallen in love with the Monserrate Palace and I was so happy to come back there last year.
+No matter what route you choose, take it slow - Sintra is worth it.
+And if you find a spot that you especially like, allow yourself to spend a bit more time there.
+I have fallen in love with the Monserrate Palace and I am so happy to come back there every time.
 Sintra is wonderful and you will definitely adore it!